carloselizondo05/BLVD-Customs-Business-Analytics-Dashboard/README.md

 This section tracked the financial health of the business in real time — from individual order profitability to monthly breakeven tracking.

-#### 2.1 Estimated Price Per Order (Scatter Plot)
+#### 2.1 Estimated Price Per Order
 **Business question:** Are we pricing our orders consistently, and are we charging enough?

 The scatter plot mapped estimated order value across all transactions.
 It revealed that the average order hovered around $35–40 in the early months, and crept toward $50+ after our pricing adjustment.
-Outliers (large bulk orders like the 15-hoodie sorority order at $645) were clearly visible and confirmed that B2B/group orders were a meaningful revenue driver worth pursuing.
+Outliers — such as a 15-hoodie sorority order at $645 — were clearly visible and confirmed that B2B and group orders were a meaningful revenue driver worth pursuing.

-#### 2.2 Final Payment Per Order (Scatter Plot)
+#### 2.2 Final Payment Per Order
 **Business question:** Is what customers actually pay matching what we expect?

 Comparing final payment against estimated price revealed that most customers paid close to or slightly above the estimate — a sign of healthy customer trust.
 A few outliers paid significantly less (partial payments, discounts) which we could trace back to specific deals.
 This comparison also exposed cases where we undercharged, which informed future pricing tightening.